ukneutron/ukneutron.github.io/early_career.md

 Abstracts should be a maximum of 300 words long, and included in the email in plain text.
 Please indicate in the email if you would like to be considered for a contributed talk or poster.

+**The deadline for abstract submission is the 7th August 2020*

 ## Schedule

 All times are British Summer Time.